YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 1. Introduction

-YouTransactor mPOS products are :
+YouTransactor mPOS card terminals are :
-* uCube (with differents models)
+* uCube ( with differents models )
 * uCube Touch

 The uCube Touch is a new version of the uCube.
-There are some hardware differences, which are:
+There are some hardware differences, like:
 * The uCube use the classical Bluetooth and the uCube Touch use the BLE
 * The uCube provide a magstripe reader but not the uCube Touch
+* ...

-For the SDK, there is no differences betwen all YouTransactor's products.
-For example, if you know that you will integrate the uCube Touch and you will use Bluetooth to send and receive data from terminal you should provide the BLE Connexion manager instance to the RPC module.
-The UCubeAPI provie a method
+For the SDK, there is no difference betwen all YouTransactor's card terminals.
+For example, if you integrate the uCube Touch, at the beginning you should use UCubeAPI to setup a BLE Connexion, and if you intergrate the uCube, you should setup a Bt classic connexion manager.
+So the RPC module will use the connexion manager instance that you choose to send/receive data from terminal.

 #### 2. uCube